Welcome, LA GATOR Families

 Funding for student accounts is subject to annual legislative appropriation of state funds.
 If allocated funds are insufficient to fund all eligible students, awards shall be prioritized as follows:

-- Students currently in the Louisiana Scholarship Program or LA GATOR
+- Students currently in the LA GATOR Scholarship Program

 - Students with a disability (IDEA) or family income at or below 250% of the federal poverty level